dominicplouffe/HorseRacingPrediction/README.md

 ----

-The next approach I tried is using a similar calculation but I limited the races even more.
+The next approach I tried was using a similar calculation but I limited the races even more.
 Instead of a different of 1 between the lowest and second lowest horse, I used a difference of 2.
 For example, if the lowest horse prediction is 1.20 and the second lowest is 2.90, I did not simulate a bet on the race.
-On the other hand, if a lowest horse prediction is 1.20 and the second lowest is 3.21, I simulated the bet.
+On the other hand, if the lowest horse prediction is 1.20 and the second lowest is 3.21, I simulated the bet.

 This modification to the algorithm *should* pick races that have a horse which is much more superior than the rest.